phenopype/phenopype/README.md

 # installation

-Currently, only windows 10 is tested and running stable:

 ## windows

 1. install python3 (anaconda is highly recommended: https://www.anaconda.com/download/ chose python 3.x for your OS, download and install